adam-ciesla/cs50/README.md

 # CS50: Introduction to Computer Science

 My personal solutions to [CS50](https://cs50.harvard.edu/x) problem sets and projects.

-This repository is intended as a portfolio of my progress through the course.
+This repository is intended as a portfolio of my progress throughout the course.

 Note: Please do not copy these solutions directly for your own submissions.
 This repo is for reference and personal use only.